capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 What are the current problems?

 #### NetAddr and Server:
 - Iannis Zannos idea: It may be much more efficient to make server as subclass of NetAddr - in a sense it <i>is</i> just that.
-(But: then we cannot swap in a BundleNetAddr).
+(But: then we cannot swap in a BundleNetAddr: s.bind / openBundle would have to be done differently).
 - Depending on protocol, behavior may be different.
 Tim suggested: for TCP one should explicitly connect/disconnect. as it is based on connections, sending/receiving without a connection just doesn't make any sense.
 - This would be something to be done for NetAddr, too.